asreview/asreview/docs/source/installation.rst

     python --version

-If Python is installed and correctly added to your system's PATH, this command will display the installed version.
+This command will display the installed version.

 Note that installation steps may differ slightly based on your operating system.
 Ensure you select the option to add Python to your PATH if prompted